Terry Wogan: Personal life

-Wogan married Helen Joyce on 24 April 1965 in her parish church, Our Lady of Refuge, Rathmines, and they remained married until his death.
-They lived in Hitcham, Taplow, Buckinghamshire, with another home in Gascony, southwestern France.
-Sir Terry and Lady Wogan had four children (one of whom, a daughter Vanessa, died when only a few weeks old) and five grandchildren.
+Wogan married Helen Joyce (1936–2024) on 24 April 1965 in her parish church, Our Lady of Refuge, Rathmines, and they remained married until his death in 2016.
+They lived in Taplow, Buckinghamshire, with another home in Gascony, southwest France.
+They had four children (one of whom, a daughter Vanessa, died when only a few weeks old) and five grandchildren.
 In 2010, Wogan described the anguish he felt on the loss of his baby daughter.

 In April 2013, Wogan attended the funeral of former British Prime Minister Margaret Thatcher after being invited by her family.

 Wogan was brought up and educated as a Roman Catholic, but became an atheist at the age of 17.
 In an interview with Gay Byrne on RTÉ, he said that he respected those who had "the gift of faith".

 Death

-Wogan's health declined after Christmas 2015.
-He did not present Children in Need in November 2015, citing back pain as the reason for his absence from the long-running annual show.
-His friend, Father Brian D'Arcy, visited him during January, and noticed he was seriously ill.
-He died of cancer, aged 77, on 31 January 2016, at his home.
+Wogan's last broadcast was on 8 November 2015 on his BBC radio show Weekend Wogan.
+By then he had been diagnosed with the advanced stages of prostate cancer and he died on 31 January 2016 at his home in Taplow.
+His funeral was private but a memorial service was held at Westminster Abbey on 27 September 2016.

-British Prime Minister David Cameron said that "Britain has lost a huge talent" and Michael D. Higgins, the President of Ireland, praised Wogan's career and his frequent visits to his homeland.
+British Prime Minister David Cameron said that "Britain has lost a huge talent", and Michael D. Higgins, the President of Ireland, praised Wogan's career and his frequent visits to his homeland.
 Taoiseach Enda Kenny and Tánaiste Joan Burton remembered Wogan for his role in helping Anglo-Irish relations during the Troubles.
-D'Arcy speculated that a public funeral would be logistically difficult, as there would be too many people wanting to pay their respects.
+The BBC renamed BBC Western House, home of Radio 2, in his memory, to BBC Wogan House.